ArduPilot/ardupilot_wiki/dev/source/docs/building-px4-with-make.rst

    **ARCHIVED ARTICLE**

-   Ardupilot no longer supports make.
+   ArduPilot no longer supports make.

 This article shows how to build ArduPilot for The Cube, Pixhawk, PixRacer on Windows with *Make*.
 These instructions assume you have already :ref:`setup the build environment <building-setup-windows>`